Ahh Dubrovnik. Home to King’s Landing, the Lannister’s and the many epic scenes we’ve enjoyed on Game of Thrones.

 We realised the family-run restaurants beside our hostel were far cheaper and more delicious, offering local and homemade dishes.
 It’s another reason why Gruz was a good choice.
 The meat and fish platters for two sent us into a satisfying food coma, and all for €20-€25 euro.
 This was ideal as the prices in the Old Town, for the same dish, were around €30-€70.

-We kept it cheap by visiting the reasonable priced supermarkets, snacking throughout the day and eating in Gruz at night.
+We kept it cheap by visiting reasonably priced supermarkets, snacking throughout the day and eating in Gruz at night.